HE-Arc/workshop-django-old/README.md

 pip freeze
 pip freeze > requirements.txt
 ```

-> If you are in resistanceproject folder the last command is `pip freeze > ../requirements.txt`
+> If you are in `resistanceproject` folder the last command has to be replaced by: `pip freeze > ../requirements.txt`

 TODO-0-0